yanganto/The-Guys/content/products.en.md

       <a href="/img/35A9717.jpg" data-ngthumb="/img/35A9641.jpg"></a>
 </div>

-# What is hops
+# Hops

-Hops are the soul of beer.
-Each variety adds its own character, from delicate floral and citrus notes to bold pine or tropical fruit flavors.
-Behind every harvest lies the growers’ skill and experience: breeding, cultivating, picking, drying, pelletizing, and careful packaging.
-And when these hops meet the creativity and dedication of brewers, they become the essence of every glass of beer we enjoy.
+_"Hops are the soul of beer."_

+Each variety tells its own story — floral, citrus, pine, or tropical.
+Every harvest carries the craft of growers, and in brewers’ hands, hops become the essence of the beers we share.

 <div class="gallery">
       <a href="/img/IMG_6172.jpg" data-ngthumb="/img/IMG_6172.jpg"></a>